To create and maintain a child safe organisation, all Victorian schools must comply with

 - having a working knowledge of how the Department of Health and Human Services (DHHS) and Community Service Organisations conduct a child protection case conference to be able to attend and contribute to these effectively when required to do so

-- be able to keep detailed, accurate, secure written records of concerns and referral
+- be able to keep detailed, accurate, secure written records of concerns and referral, preferably using the

 - ensure each member of staff has access to and understands the school’s child safety policy and procedures, especially new and part time staff